JG-1202/json-utils/README.md

 ### clone
 Copies elements from Json ({} or []) recursively.
 Copies Objects, Arrays and Dates.

+### dedpulicate
+Dedpucliates input.
+Input may be any Array.
+It dedpulcites based on a deep comparison between the elements to check whether equals are found.
+Looks for strict equality and Object, Array, and Date equality.

 ### deepParse
 Parses input recursively
 Attempts to parse any element that it encounters while recursively looping over elements